 : Browse Texas A&M gear at the official on-campus bookstore and grab a snack at the Barnes and Noble Starbucks located inside the Memorial Student Center.Student Recreation Center:

-With two Rec Centers conveniently located on campus, there is something for everyone.
+With three Rec Centers conveniently located on campus, there is something for everyone.
 The flagship facility is a 400,000 square-foot center that provides activities, wellness and development for students.
-The recently opened Polo Rec Center provides a second location for students to utilize for their fitness needs.Haynes Ring Plaza:
+The recently opened Polo Rec Center provides a second location for students to utilize for their fitness needs.Aggie Park: